-It is important to choose what type of light you need to grow your cannabis plant successfully.
-Young cannabis plants grow fastest when the temperature is warmer that range about 20 degrees to 30 degree Celsius.
-When the plants grow a bit older, the budding or the flowering stage is best to keep in slightly cooler light about 18 to 26 degrees Celsius to develop the best color buds, trichome and production, and smell.
+It is important to choose the right type of light for you to grow your cannabis plant successfully.
+Young cannabis plants grow fastest when the temperature is warmer, say ranging from 20 degrees to 30 degrees Celsius.
+When the plants are in the budding or flowering stage, it is best to give them a slightly cooler light, about 18 to 26 degrees Celsius, to boost trichome production, develop the smell, and keep the buds in their best color.

-There are different growing lights for cannabis, such as:
+The following are the different growing lights for cannabis: